 Chicago’s Martial Noguier, Chef and Owner of Chicago’s award-winning French restaurant Bistronomic, is a also a fan of Beaujolais Nouveau!
 He enthuses, “Beaujolais is so exciting and special because the wine is really delicious.
 It’s light and fruity and very easy to drink.
 Since Bistronomic opened in 2011, we have always dedicated a wonderful menu to Beaujolais Nouveau Day and invite all of our diners to celebrate with us.
 They now look forward to joining us every year!”

 3. If it’s called Beaujolais Nouveau, then the Gamay grapes are picked by hand

 Within the Beaujolais region, which is 34 miles long from north to south and 7 to 9 miles wide, nearly 4000 grape growers pick their Gamay grapes by hand in order to qualify for the “Beaujolais Nouveau” AOC.
 With the exception of Champagne, Beaujolais is the only wine to require this manner of grape collection.
-While this method works best for the Gamay, which are grown in abundant number and dense clusters, it is a laborious yet beloved chore that only adds to the worldwide mystique of Beaujolais Nouveau.
+While this method works best for Gamay grapes, which are grown in abundant numbers and dense clusters, it is a laborious yet beloved chore that only adds to the worldwide mystique of Beaujolais Nouveau.